mozilla/pontoon/specs/0112-new-contributor-guidelines.md

 ## Notification for team managers

-After the user successfully makes their first suggestion to a particular locale, an in-app notification is sent to team managers, informing them about the new user.
+After users submit their first suggestion to a particular team, an in-app notification is sent to team managers, informing them about the new user.
 Example text:

 John Smith has made their first contribution to Locale X (locale-code).
 Please welcome them to the team!